Data Privacy – The Best Podcasts in German 2021

 This podcast does not deal exclusively with data protection, but it does so very often.
 Because the format and content are so recommendable, we've included the Rechtsbelehrung in our list of the best privacy podcasts.

 Tip: I personally thought at first that criminal law was completely uninteresting for me, but even from this episode I was able to take something with me.
-For example, now I have a better understanding of the difference between murder and manslaughter and as a consequence, I can classify news about court cases better.
+For example, now I have a better understanding of the difference between murder and manslaughter and consequently, I can classify news about court cases better.

 Podcast website: Rechtsbelehrung